KANITE: Kolmogorov-Arnold Networks for ITE estimation: Proposed Model

 The KAN architecture as illustrated in Figure \ref{fig:KAN} is designed such that all learnable functions are univariate, with each parameterized using basis functions, such as a B-spline, to enhance the model's flexibility.
 Liu et al.~\cite{liu2024kan} introduced the KANs, initially proposing a two-layer model where learnable activation functions are placed on the edges, with aggregation achieved through summation at the nodes.
 However, this simple design had limitations in approximating complex functions.
 To address these shortcomings, the authors extended the approach within the same work by introducing multiple layers and increasing both the breadth and depth of the network, thereby enhancing its ability to approximate more complex functions.
-A KAN layer, suitable for deeper architectures, with $n_{\text{in}}$ inputs and $n_{\text{out}}$ outputs is defined by a matrix of univariate functions:
+Mathematically, a typical $l^{\text{th}}$ KAN layer, suitable for deeper architectures, with $n_l$ inputs $(x^l_1, x^l_2, \cdots, x^l_{n_l})$ and $n_{l+1}$ outputs $(x^{l+1}_1, x^{l+1}_2, \cdots, x^{l+1}_{n_{l+1}})$ is defined as follows:

-where each $\phi_{q,p}$ is a trainable univariate function with adjustable parameters.
-This structure allows the original two-layer Kolmogorov-Arnold representation to be extended into a more robust, deeper architecture capable of handling increasingly complex tasks.
+where each $\phi_{q,p}$ $\forall$ $p \in \lbrace 1, 2, \dots, n_l \rbrace $ and $q \in \lbrace 1, 2, \dots, n_{l+1} \rbrace$ is a trainable univariate function with adjustable parameters.
+This structure allows the original two-layer Kolmogorov-Arnold representation, given in~\eqref{eq:KAN theorem}, to be extended into a more robust, deeper architecture capable of handling increasingly complex tasks.
 With the help of the above, we now proceed to explain KANITE framework in detail in the following subsection.